 Read more: Saint Irene.
 Irene, the great martyr

 In Hanani, we have an illustration of a prophet who paid to talk about reality.
 Lord Asa of Judah, Solomon’s incredible grandson, was, by and large, a decent ruler.
 He supported restoration throughout his territory, fortified Judah’s safeguards, and crushed an immense Ethiopian armed force with God’s assistance.
 In his advanced age, in any case, he wavered from his standards enough that God sent the prophet Hanani to caution him.
 Instead of acknowledging the advance notice, Asa became angry and imprisoned God’s courier.
 Here you will find the record from the Bible.

 Correct, Hanani, the soothsayer, came to King Asa of Judah and reprimanded him.
-“Since you have placed your in the good ruler of Aram and have not depended on the LORD your God, the multitude of the ruler of Aram has gotten away from your control.
+“Since you have placed yourself in the excellent ruler of Aram and have not depended on the LORD your God, the multitude of the ruler of Aram has gotten away from your control.